mlan/docker-asterisk/README.md

 # Usage

-Often you want to configure Asterisk and its components.
-There are different methods available to achieve this.
-Moreover docker volumes or host directories with desired configuration files can be mounted in the container.
-And finally you can `docker exec` into a running container and modify configuration files directly.
+There are many tings to consider when configuring Asterisk and its components.
+We discuss some fundamentals here and in the separate documentation for the [add-ons](#add-ons).

 If you want to test the image right away, probably the best way is to clone the [github](https://https://github.com/mlan/docker-asterisk) repository and run the demo therein.